About Us

 Volunteer

-Part-time Circulation and Digital Marketing Position
+Part-time Circulation Clerk Position Spring 2026

-The person in this position will be organized, have excellent customer service skills while assisting patrons daily, and be able to perform general circulation duties such as shelving, assisting with weeding, and processing materials.
-Will also provide basic reference and readers’ advisory daily and may occasionally assist with a program.
-Additionally, the individual in this position will assist patrons with computers, scanners, and printers.
+The Rock Hill Public Library has an opening for a part-time circulation clerk.
+The person in this position will have great customer service skills and the ability to perform general circulation duties such as shelving and processing materials and will also provide basic reference and readers’ advisory.
+Additionally, the individual in this position will assist patrons with basic technology including PCs, faxing, and copying.